THREE PEPPER SHAKSHUKA

 1 Generous Pinch of Salt and Pepper

-6. Place a small frying pan or skillet over a medium heat with a lug of oil and add in the onion.
-Fry the onion for 3 minutes until starting to colour and then add in the minced garlic and cook for a further 2 minutes, stirring frequently to prevent the onions from burning.
+- Place a frying pan or skillet over a medium heat with a lug of oil.
+Add the cumin and caraway seeds into the hot oil and leave to infuse for a minute or until just starting to spit.
+Add in the onion and cook for 2-3 minutes until starting to colour and then add in the minced garlic and cook for a further 2 minutes, stirring frequently to prevent the onions from burning.

-7. Add the ground spices to the onions and cook off for about a minute before adding the sliced bell peppers.
-Cook for a further 2 minutes until the bell peppers have started to soften before finally stirring in the red pepper puree, adding a splash of water to loosen if necessary.
-Remove from the pan, season to taste with salt and pepper and then fold the chopped herbs through the mixture.
+- Add the ground spices to the onions and cook off for about a minute before adding the sliced bell peppers.
+Cook for a further 2 minutes until the bell peppers have just started to soften before adding in the red pepper sauce, adding a splash of water to loosen if necessary.
+Cover the pan and cook for 8-10 minutes, stirring occasionally, until the peppers are softened.
+Remove the pan from the heat.

-8. Make three small wells in the mixture before one-by-one cracking the egg into a small cup and then dropping into each well.
-Transfer the pan to the oven and cook for a few minutes until the whites have set but the yolks remain runny.
-Cooking times may vary from 5-10 minutes so make sure to keep a close eye on the eggs as they are cooking.
+- Place a lid onto the pan and then place into the oven and cook for 6-10 minutes until the whites have set but the yolks remain runny.
+Cooking times may vary from so make sure to keep a close eye on the eggs as they are cooking.

-9. Remove the pan from the oven and garnish with the charred guindillas, a sprinkling of sesame seeds and the micro herbs.
-Serve immediately with grilled Pita and yoghurt.
+- Once the eggs are cooked, remove the pan from the oven and garnish with the charred guindillas, a sprinkling of sesame seeds and chopped herbs.
+Serve immediately with toasted bread